Data Science Masters

 Applicants are required to have a GPA of at least 3.0 for the last 60 graded semester credits or the last 90 graded quarter credits of their schooling (U.S.), or roughly the equivalent of the last two years of graded study (undergraduate and/or graduate).
 If you need help converting an international GPA to the 4.0 U.S. scale, you can use the grade conversion tool provided by the UW Graduate School, or you can use a GPA from another international GPA translation service (WES, Scholaro, etc.) if your grading system is not represented on the UW Graduate School tool.

 If you have less than a 3.0 GPA for the last 2 years of graded full-time study, it is still possible to be admitted if you are an otherwise outstanding candidate for our program.
-If you are in this situation, please use the “Optional Essay” section to address what happened that caused a lower GPA, and why you might be a successful graduate student in our program despite a lower GPA.
+If you are in this situation, please use the “Additional Information” section of the application to address what happened that caused a lower GPA, and why you might be a successful graduate student in our program despite a lower GPA.
 This 3.0 minimum is a requirement of the central UW Graduate School for all graduate school applicants, and we can petition for an exception for candidates we wish to admit with a lower GPA.
 We have successfully petitioned for exceptions to this requirement in the past.

 No GRE or GMAT used in our holistic admissions process